ustudio/python-interfaces/README.md

     return instance.to_json()
 ```

-...but that may be too close to type checking, and the only thing you gain
+...but that's just plain type checking, and the only thing you gain over isinstance
-is a more explicit exception at
+is a more explicit exception at runtime.
-runtime.
 Feedback welcome.